HL7/US-Core/source/pages/_includes/us-core-provenance-search.md

       1. GET [base]/AllergyIntolerance?_id=[id]&_revinclude=Provenance:target

-    *Implementation Notes:* Fetches a bundle of all Goal resources for the specified patient ([how to search by reference])
+    *Implementation Notes:* Fetches a bundle of all AllergyIntolerance resources for the specified patient ([how to search by reference])

 #### Optional Search Parameters: